DOOM: The Dark Ages [First Impressions]

 Dead By Daylight: First Impressions

 There’s also a point system.
 The more points you have, the more items and power-ups you can buy in between matches.
 The point system encourages the victims to help one another, as opposed to fending for themselves (which happens, too), while inspiring the lone killer to get creative with his traps and tactics.
-I’m actually surprised by how much teamwork is in a title which doesn’t feature in-game chat.
+I’m actually surprised by how much teamwork is to be found in a title which doesn’t feature in-game chat.

-What’s even more surprising is the fun factor’s longevity.
+What’s even more surprising is the simple concept’s longevity.
 There’s only the one game mode and all the maps look more or less the same beyond their drab color schemes.
 You’re either going to be one of three available killers (which requires hosting a game and sometimes waiting damn near forever for four other players to join) or one of the four survivors, meaning there’s not a whole lot to see beyond your first few matches.
 With so few combinations, I expected this one to get stale quick, but I find myself loading it up frequently.
-It’s really easy to jump in and out of it.
+It’s very easy to jump in and out of it.

 If you’re not a fan of slasher movies, you should probably skip this one.
 Otherwise, I certainly don’t feel like I threw my money away as the twenty dollar price tag seems just about right.
 Besides, the thrill of finding a victim hiding in a closet is something I can’t convey with words.
 I find the game’s strengths more than makes up for the bugs, most of which aren’t game-breaking.